lwig-wg/terminology/draft-ietf-iotops-7228bis.md

   * exhibiting serious interruptions in end-to-end IP connectivity, or

-  * exhibiting delay well beyond expectations that Transport or higher-level protocols may operate on, such as the Maximum Segment Lifetime (MSL) defined by TCP ({{Sections 3.4 and 4 of RFC9293@STD7}}; see also {{phyrate}}).
+  * exhibiting delay well beyond expectations that transport or higher-level protocols may operate on, such as the Maximum Segment Lifetime (MSL) defined by TCP ({{Sections 3.4 and 4 of RFC9293@STD7}}; see also {{phyrate}}).